styled-components/styled-components-website/sections/api/typescript.md

 ### Using custom props

-If you are passing custom properties to your styled component it's a good idea to pass type arguments to tagged template like this ([TypeScript `v2.9+` is required](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#generic-type-arguments-in-generic-tagged-templates)):
+If you are [adapting the styles based on props](https://styled-components.com/docs/basics#adapting-based-on-props), and those props are not part of the base tag / component props, you can tell TypeScript what those extra custom props are, with type arguments like this ([TypeScript `v2.9+` is required](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#generic-type-arguments-in-generic-tagged-templates)):

 ```tsx
 import styled from 'styled-components';